 - Obtain a separate barred list check if they will start work in regulated activity before the DBS certificate is available - Verify their mental and physical fitness to carry out their work responsibilities - Verify their right to work in the UK.
 We will keep a copy of this verification for the duration of the member of staff's employment and for 2 years afterwards - Verify their professional qualifications, as appropriate - Ensure they are not subject to a prohibition order if they are employed to be a teacher - Carry out further additional checks, as appropriate, on candidates who have lived or worked outside of the UK.
-Where available, these will include: - For all staff, including teaching positions: criminal records checks for overseas applicants - For teaching positions: obtaining a letter of professional standing from the professional regulating authority in the country in which the applicant has worked.
-Advice about which regulatory or professional body applicants should contact is available from the National Recognition Information Centre for the United Kingdom, https://www.naric.org.uk/ - ➤ Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - We will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
+These could include, where available: - For all staff, including teaching positions: criminal records checks for overseas applicants - For teaching positions: obtaining a letter from the professional regulating authority in the country where the applicant has worked, confirming that they have not imposed any sanctions or restrictions on that person, and/or are aware of any reason why that person may be unsuitable to teach - Check that candidates taking up a management position are not subject to a prohibition from management (section 128) direction made by the secretary of state - We will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.
 Where we take a decision that an individual falls outside of the scope of these regulations and we do not carry out such checks, we will retain a record of our assessment on the individual's personnel file.
 This will include our evaluation of any risks and control measures put in place, and any advice sought. - We will ask for written information about previous employment history and check that information is not contradictory or incomplete. - The agreement of a mutually acceptable start date and the signing of a contract incorporating the School's standard terms and conditions of employment; - The receipt of two references (one of which must be from the applicant's most recent employer) which the School considers to be satisfactory.
 If a reference is taken over the phone, detailed notes will be taken, dated and signed.
-Once a written reference is received, a verbal confirmation is carried out to the referee, this is then signed and dated and kept in the personal file. - > Evidence of name, address and date of birth; - > Teaching posts, verification of successful completion of statutory induction period - For non-teaching posts, satisfactory completion of the probationary period - ➤ If a candidate has changed his/her name by deed poll or any other mechanism marriage, adoption, statutory declaration he/she must provide documentary evidence of the change.
+Once a written reference is received, a verbal confirmation is carried out to the referee, this is then signed and dated and kept in the personal file. - Evidence of name, address and date of birth; - Teaching posts, verification of successful completion of statutory teacher induction period we require to see relevant certification - For non-teaching posts, satisfactory completion of the probationary period - If a candidate has changed his/her name by deed poll or any other mechanism - marriage, adoption, statutory declaration - he/she must provide documentary evidence of the change. - We will ensure that appropriate checks are carried out to ensure that individuals are not disqualified under the 2018 Childcare Disqualification Regulations and Childcare Act 2006.